7 Movies on Netflix That Are a Godsend for Korean Learners

 Kids these days.

-Your great-great-grandpa would be rolling in his grave if he knew that the platform you use for entertainment, for passing time, is the very same one you use for work, paying bills and serious language study.
+Your great-great-grandpa would be rolling in his grave if he knew that the platform you use for entertainment is the very same one you use for work, paying bills and serious language study.

 But first, let’s talk about why Netflix is a godsend for Korean language learners.